Synopsis/synopsis.github.io/_pages/cinemanet.md

 CinemaNet can do this because its been trained on a taxonomy of concepts and examples of all types of interiors and exteriors, locations, focal lengths, times of day, subjects, and so on.

-Those concepts and more - along with data sets that represent those concepts are combined to make a neural network model that powers Synopsis.
+The taxonomy along with data sets of examples that represent it are combined to make a neural network model that powers Synopsis.
 Thats CinemaNet.

 # Taxonomy